learn-co-curriculum/react-ts-forms-submit/README.md

 In this lesson, we'll discuss how to handle form submission in React.

 If you want to code along there is starter code in the `src` folder.
 Make sure to run `npm install && npm start` to see the code in the browser.
-There will be some TypeScript errors upon running it the first time, but we will fix them throughout the code along.

 ## Submitting a Controlled Form